MolBIFFM/diana/README.md

 `"protein"` refer to the gene and protein names listed in UniProt, respectively.

-Extracted mass spectrometric measurements, expressed as binary logarithms of the corresponding ratios, are represented by keys consisting of four components.
-The first component refers to the specified time of measurement, the second to the specified type of post-translational modification, the third to the relative position of the corresponding modification site and the fourth to the replicate.
+Extracted mass spectrometric measurements, expressed as binary logarithms of the corresponding ratios, are represented by keys consisting of three or four components, depending on whether the corresponding measurements are site-specific.
+The first component refers to the specified time of measurement, the second to the specified type of post-translational modification.
+The component prefixed `"S"` to the relative position of the corresponding modification site and the component prefixed `"R"`to the replicate.

 Annotations of protein-protein interactions contain the following information: